 2009 , we could not find any further publication.

 We therefore believe that this is the first detailed

 public description of it.

-This is probably the oldest version and was developed in the late 1970s.
+This is the initial version of the MMP.
+It was developed in the late 1970s and

-It is pictured in Louis Meulstee's excellent book Wireless for the Warrior,
+is featured in Louis Meulstee's excellent book Wireless for the Warrior,

 Volume 4 .
 An

 is held in the collection of the Dutch Signals Museum.
 1